Military Protective Orders DEFENDING MILITARY MEMBERS WORLDWIDE Contact Us!

 Miltary Protective Order vs No Contact Order: What’s the Difference?

-A military protective order (MPO) and a no contact order (NCO) are two types of legal orders that serve different purposes.
+A military protective order (MPO) and a no-contact order (NCO) are legal orders that serve different purposes from the highest level of the Board for Correction of Military Records.

 A military protective order is a type of restraining order issued by the military that is designed to protect military service members and their families from harm.
 An MPO can be issued by a military commander to restrict the actions of an individual who poses a threat to the safety and well-being of a service member or their family.